viclib/grafos/README.md

-Simple implementation of a Graph library in Node.js for a school assignment.
+Simple implementation of a graph library in Node.js for a school assignment.

 Aka: trabalho de grafos com a Pat sz